 Red Flags:

-- Can’t provide proof of Factory Certification
+- Can’t provide proof of licensing, insurance, or relevant experience

 - Offers significantly lower prices than competitors